EllDy96/Synesthetic/README.md

 1. A one-channel track containing the most rhythmic relevant sounds of the musical piece (e.g. drums)
 2. A one-channel track containing the most harmonic content of the musical piece (e.g. chords)
 3. A two-channel mixdown of the first two audio tracks.
-Based on that, it designs a dynamic visual representation of the track.
+Based on the rhythmic and harmonic track, a dynamic visual representation is generated.
+The third track is played back during the visualization.
-In particular, we focus on musical tracks containing polyrhythms.

 ## Detailed project description